noahehall/theBookOfNoah/databases/_arrangodb.md

 ### index types
+	- this is a fucking fialure on there part , or more likely my understanding
+		- hash, skiplist and persistent are equivalent when using rocksdb
+		- then wtf have three differnet names?
+	- persistent index
+		- sorted index with persistence

 	- system indexes (automatically created)
 		- primary key: _id and _key
 			- a hash index for the dockey keys of all documents in the collection